henrygarrido4/social-links-profile/README.md

+# Social Links
 This is a simple Social links for a individual user.

+# What I learned
-Using methods like flexblox to center the div and giving everything its appropriate gap.
+Using methods like flexblox to center the element and giving everything its appropriate gap.